google-deepmind/mujoco/doc/modeling.rst

 these features requires a rich modeling format, which can become cumbersome if it is not designed with usability in mind.
 Therefore we have made an effort to design MJCF as a scalable format, allowing users to start small and build more detailed models later.
-Particularly helpful in this regard is the extensive :ref:`default setting <CDefault>` mechanism inspired by the idea of Cascading Style Sheets (CSS) in HTML.
+Particularly helpful in this regard is the extensive :ref:`default setting <CDefault>` mechanism inspired by the idea of Cascading Style Sheets (CSS) inlined in HTML.
 It enables users to rapidly create new models and experiment with them.
 Experimentation is further aided by numerous :ref:`options <option>` which can be used to reconfigure the simulation pipeline, and by quick re-loading that makes model editing an interactive process.